evanx/bashbin/redis-scan/readme.md

 ```
 where we `tee` the output to a file in order to extract the cursor from it's head for the next iteration.
 When the cursor returned is zero, we `break` from the `while` loop.

 Note that we take care to sleep to alleviate the load on Redis and the server.
-If our processing is quite intensive, we shold increase the duration appropriately.
+If our processing is quite intensive, we should increase the duration appropriately.

 ### Commands